mickenordin/nextcloud-db/proxysql/README.md

 The above commands requires a number of pre-configuration as below:

 1. A `proxysql.cnf` must be prepared first.
-Example as in [](https://github.com/safespring/nextcloud-db/tree/master/proxsqyl#proxysqlcnf).
+Example as in [proxysql.cnf](#proxysqlcnf).
 This file shall be mapped with `/etc/proxysql.cnf` inside the container.
 2. Default ProxySQL ports are:

-  a.
-6033 - MySQL/MariaDB load-balanced port.
+    - 6033 - MySQL/MariaDB load-balanced port.

-  b.
-6032 - ProxySQL management port.
+    - 6032 - ProxySQL management port.

-  c.
-6080 - Web UI for stats.
+    - 6080 - Web UI for stats.

 ## Docker Compose